BRAZIL IN X-RAY

 Brazil has 20,147 caves, being, for example, 8,057 in the São Francisco River basin, 9,225 in the Cerrado, 8,854 in Minas Gerais (ICMBio, 2019 | CNC/2022.
 The two largest Brazilian caves in horizontal projection are Toca da Boa Vista (114 km) and Toca da Barriguda (35 km), both in Campo Formoso, Bahia.
 In depth are Centenário Cave (484 m) and the Bocaina Cave (404 m), both in Mariana, Minas Gerais (Grupo Bambuí).
 Riacho Subterrâneo cave in Itu, São Paulo state, is the largest cave in igneous rock of the Southern Hemisphere with approximately 1,500m of devel-opment in mapped passageways (Bichuette et al, Neotropical Biology and Conservation, 2017).

-Toca da Boa Vista is the longest 22th largest of World and the second in southern Hemisphere after Builita Cave in Australia (Wikipedia).
+Toca da Boa Vista is the 22th largest cave of World and the second in southern Hemisphere after Builita Cave in Australia (Wikipedia).

 SUBMARINE CAVES